photo by Cottonbro Studio for Pexels

 4. Also watch for group anxiety bingeing.

-When we are anxious and our mind is tripping out on illogical thoughts about global pandemic?
+When we are anxious and our mind is tripping out on illogical thoughts about the state of the world?
 Our first desire would ideally be to talk to someone who can calm us down.

-And yet it’s far more common to instead seek out others who will accept and confirm our illogical, frantic thinking.
+And yet it’s far more common to instead seek out others who will accept and confirm our illogical, frantic thinking about global events.
 Of course two or three anxious people talking together do not lower anyone’s stress.

 Ask good questions about who you are reaching out to: